16. Recursive Models of Dynamic Linear Economies#

 • benefits include computational speed, simplicity, and ability to analyze many model features analytically or nearly analytically.

-A variety of superficially different models are all instances of the [HS13] class of models
+A variety of superficially different models are all instances of the [Hansen and Sargent, 2013] class of models

 • Lucas asset pricing model